BettyAtt/pands-problem-sheet/README.md

 3. The text file is opened using the `with open` method of opening files in Python which automatically closes them when the program completes its run.
 The function returns the file in read mode `(txtfile, "r") as f` and refers to the txtfile as f.
 4. The variable data is defined as reading the specified file.
 5. The python string count() method returns the number of occurences of the specified substring 'e' in the given string 'data' as freq.
 This is then repeated with "E" as freq2.
-6. These two counts are added together to get the combined number of times "e" and "E" occurs in the txt file and formatted as int.
-The problem did not specify whether to solve just for lowercase or uppercase, so a combination method was chosen and then individual counts for upper and lower case can easily be isolated.
+6. These two counts are added together to get the combined number of times "e" and "E" occurances in the txt file and formatted as int.
+The problem did not specify whether to solve just for lowercase or uppercase, so a combination method was chosen and the individual counts for upper and lower case can easily be isolated.
 7. This variable combo is printed out with a string explaining the significance of the number.
 8. In an early iternation I double checked the outputs for 'e' is 114114, and 'E' is 906 .
 The combined answer that prints out for my example txt document moby-dick.txt is 115020.